 DON'T USE THESE OUTSIDE: Nope just don't.
 If you ruthlessly do it anyway, you must use a wood protector sealant.
 Really.

 READ THIS ABOUT COLOR: Color may vary from board to board, because of distressing and wood's natural characteristics.
 Paint may be worn in some spots, darker in others.
 Wood grain and knots might show through.
 If color consistency is important, we recommend buying at least 10% more boards than you think you need.
 Embrace imperfection.

 Installation notes: For accent walls, boards can be installed horizontally or vertically on walls and ceilings.
-Use these matching White Rustic Trim Boards to finish.
 In bathrooms: Seal boards with waterproof sealer.
 Not recommended for flooring or shelving.